Directives pour les demandes juridiques d’information

 When a third party requests information about a Merchant’s Customers, we will first instruct the requestor to obtain that information directly from the Merchant, who is the controller of that data.
 We will not provide information about that Merchant’s Customers unless:

-Legal requests for information must be submitted online through our Legal Access Request Portal.
+Legal requests for information must be submitted online through our Legal Access Request form.

-Our online portal also allows you to add information, ask us questions, and download the information when it is available.
-Shopify does not maintain productions indefinitely -- it is your responsibility to download and safeguard the information that has been provided or notify Shopify of the length of time you request that Shopify maintain the production and the basis for your request.
+Shopify does not maintain productions indefinitely – it is your responsibility to download and safeguard the information that has been provided or notify Shopify of the length of time you request that Shopify maintain the production and the basis for your request.

-Please note that submitting a legal request through our online portal does not waive your obligation to attach documentation compelling our response to your request nor does it waive Shopify’s right to object to the request after review.
+Please note that submitting a legal request through our online form does not waive your obligation to provide documentation compelling our response to your request nor does it waive Shopify’s right to object to the request after review.

 Shopify has custody and control over certain information about Merchants, Customers, and Partners.
 We have provided a detailed explanation of the type of information we control in our Shopify Legal Requests for Information Whitepaper.
 Please note that Shopify does not control the flow of funds to a Merchant—this is done independently by the third-party payment processor used by the Merchant (even if they are using Shopify Payments, this is done by Stripe).
 As such, we cannot garnish receivables or apply liens or levies, even on money generated through Shopify Payments.